-The RSU awards granted to our Named Executive Officers in 2021 (other than Mr. Francis and Mr. Grazier, who have not been granted PRSUs) vest in equal quarterly installments over three years following the vesting commencement date, and vesting terminates upon the Named Executive Officer's termination of continuous service with us.
+The RSU awards granted to Mr. Camire in 2021, and to Mr. Grazier and Mr. Camire in September 2023 each vest in equal quarterly installments over three years following the vesting commencement date, and vesting terminates upon the Named Executive Officer's termination of continuous service with us.
 Each unit granted pursuant to these RSU awards represents a contingent right to receive one share of our Class A Common Stock for each unit that vests.

-The RSU awards granted to Mr. Grazier vest in equal quarterly installments over four years commencing on the first vest date (except that Mr. Grazier's first grant vests the first 1/4th on a one-year cliff first vest date), and vesting terminates upon Mr. Grazier's termination of continuous service with us.
+The RSU awards originally granted to Mr. Grazier in August 2021 and March 2022 vest in equal quarterly installments over four years commencing on the first vest date (except that 25% of Mr. Grazier's first grant vests on a one-year cliff first vest date), and vesting terminates upon Mr. Grazier's termination of continuous service with us.
 Each unit granted pursuant to these RSU awards represents a contingent right to receive one share of our Class A Common Stock for each unit that vests.
-The RSU awards granted to Mr. Francis are described in the Director Compensation section below.
+The RSU awards granted to Mr. Francis in previous years in his capacity as a director of the Company, are as described in the section titled "Director Compensation" below.